-This is one of my favorite restaurants not only because it’s one of the best places to eat vegetarian in Rome, but also because it’s spacious, the food is visibly made with high-quality ingredients and very curated, and you can easily find kids-friendly dishes without asking to make something separately.
+This is one of my favorite restaurants in Rome to go with a baby not only because it’s one of the best places to eat vegetarian in Rome, but also because it’s spacious, the food is visibly made with high-quality ingredients and very curated, and you can easily find kids-friendly dishes without asking to make something separately.
 However, our baby was just starting to eat solids, so we asked if they could make some soup and so they did, a delicious zucchini pureed soup my baby literally devoured.

 They have a high chair my baby seemed to like and didn’t want to immediately jump out from and their bathroom is equipped with a baby changing unit, which is not in the ladies’ restroom like it often happens, but in a larger bathroom reserved for guests with disabilities.

 - Where: Via Margutta 118